acquia/blt/docs/testing.md

 * tests/behat/example.local.yml
 * tests/behat/local.yml

+### Multisite Configuration

+Configuring BLT Behat commands for a multisite setup may require some adjustments to the standard `local.yml` file and in some case may require the use of a site-specific configuration file per multisite.
+See [Override BLT variables in docroot/sites/{newsite}/blt.yml](multisite.md#override-blt-variables-in-docrootsitesnewsitebltyml) for more information on configuring Behat per multisite.

 #### Screenshots for failed steps

 BLT includes the Behat [ScreenshotExtension](https://github.com/elvetemedve/behat-screenshot), configured by default to store a screenshot of any failed step locally.
 You can configure the extension globally under the `Bex\Behat\ScreenshotExtension` key in `tests/behat/behat.yml`, or override locally inside `tests/behat.local.yml`.